planetfederal/exchange-documentation/source/accounts/index.rst

 Once your account is created in Exchange, you can view other accounts on the system.
 To see information about other users on the system complete the following steps:

 #.
 Select the :guilabel:`People` link on the top toolbar.
 You will see a list of thumbnails for all users registered on this system.
-The thumbnails will display the avatar f the user if one was provided.
+Avatar thumbnails will display if the user has provided one.

    .. figure:: img/explore-people.png